colemancda/colemancda.github.io/_posts/2018-03-25-Hacking-IOBluetooth.md

 # Hacking `IOBluetooth`

-I recently did a little research project to see if I could control the Bluetooth controller on my Mac via the HCI (Host Controller Interface) commands since I wanted to replicate the functionality of [PureSwift/BluetoothLinux](https://github.com/PureSwift/BluetoothLinux) on macOS.
+I recently did a little research project to see if I could control the Bluetooth controller on my Mac via HCI (Host Controller Interface) commands in order to replicate the functionality of [PureSwift/BluetoothLinux](https://github.com/PureSwift/BluetoothLinux) on macOS.
 Since I have my [PureSwift/Bluetooth](https://github.com/PureSwift/Bluetooth) library with some HCI commands implemented, I assumed the endeavor was only a matter of opening a socket to the Bluetooth adapter and sending bytes, which is how its done on Linux.
-It turns out that Apple is safer in the sense that you can't seem to open a connection and talk directly to the hardware in userland, instead CoreBlueooth acts as a proxy for IOBluetooth, which opens Mach ports to a Kernel Extension (Device driver) which is loaded with the Kernel.
+It turns out that Apple's Darwin kernet is more secure and doesn't allow userland code to open a socket and talk directly to the hardware, instead CoreBlueooth acts as a proxy for `bluetoothd` which use the `IOBluetooth` framework, which in turn opens a Mach port to a Kernel Extension (Device driver) which is loaded with the Kernel.
 In theory, this should be much more secure than Linux becuase it would impossible to talk to the Bluetooth hardware directly even with elevated permissions like `sudo`.
 Here is a breakdown on how the CoreBluetooth API works:

 App code (loads dynamic library)

--> (via ObjC) CoreBluetooth (`CBCentralManager` is a proxy for `CBXpcConnection`) -> (via XPC) com.apple.bluetoothd deamon with root permissions (Objective-C `IOBluetoothHostController`) -> (via Mach Port) Kernel Extension (C++ `IOBluetoothHostController`)
+-> (via ObjC) **CoreBluetooth** (`CBCentralManager` is a proxy for `CBXpcConnection`)

+-> (via XPC) **com.apple.bluetoothd** deamon with root permissions (Objective-C `IOBluetooth.IOBluetoothHostController`)

+-> (via Mach Port) **Kernel Extension** / .kext (C++ `IOKit.IOBluetoothHostController`)

-Thankfully, `IOBluetoothHostController` has been around since macOS 10.2 and is a public API, despite it being the code that runs on the `bluetoothd` service.
+Thankfully, the Objetive-C `IOBluetoothHostController` API is a public API that has been around since macOS 10.2, despite it being the code that runs on the `bluetoothd` service.
 This Objective-C class allows for some basic operations with your Bluetooth controller according the official APIs.
-I used Hopper to decompile `bluetoothd` and found that it was using `IOBluetoothHostController`, which let me to believe it was using private APIs I could exploit.
+I used Hopper to decompile `bluetoothd` and discovered that it was using `IOBluetoothHostController`, which led me to believe it was using private APIs I could exploit.
 Using `class-dump`, I discovered that Apple implemented all the HCI commands in the Bluetooth 4.2 specification via [private methods](https://github.com/colemancda/HCITool/blob/42afa45337781405897135ec11d86ddf6934ebe2/HCITool/IOBluetoothHostController.h) on `IOBluetoothHostController`.
-I decided to attempt change the local name of my Bluetooth device via these private APIs, which is pretty easy and requires no root access or special entitlements.
+Changing the local name of a Mac's Bluetooth adapter via these private APIs is pretty easy and requires no root access or special entitlements.

 ```objective-c
 IOBluetoothHostController *hciController = [IOBluetoothHostController defaultController]; // public API